GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 ## Web Wallet

 Not all users want to install a desktop or mobile wallet.
-Electra’s Web Wallet offers an online solution that provides users the same functions.
+Electra's Web Wallet offers an online solution that provides users the same functions.
 The following main development blocks have been identified:

 * Wallet Subsystem